PolarisXQ/Polaris-NoteBook/source/Docker/RunDevEnv.md

 - Start your development!
 Enjoy it!

-## 5. if there's no devcontainer.json
+## 5*. if there's no devcontainer.json，Create one!

-write it by your own or just run the container and attach it to VSCode. see [📑Some Useful Command for Docker](./UsefulCommand.md)

-## 6. Write your own devcontainer.json[Optional]

 - Create a folder called .devcontainer in the repo, and create a file called devcontainer.json in it